-(i) STI plan Element Description What is the purpose of the STI plan?
-KPIs are set annually with lan is to reward executives against the achievemer n the purpose of motivating that executive to achieve he short and longer term success of the Group.
-Who is eligible to participate in the STI plan?
-The STI is a broader based plan than the LTI.
-Executive KMP, other members of the Senior Executive Team and high performing executives participate in the STI plan.
-In FY16 there were 133 participants in the STI plan.
-What is the target and maximum STI opportunity for Executive KMP?
+Element Description What is the purpose of the STI plan?
+KPIs are set annually with an is to reward executives against the achievemen the purpose of motivating that executive to achieve e short and longer term success of the Group.
+Who is eligible to participate in the STI plan? ed plan than the LTI.
+Executive KMP, other member g executives participate in the STI plan.
+In FY16 the What is the target and maximum STI opportunity for Executive KMP?
 Role Target STI (as a % of fixed remuneration) Potential maximum STI (as a % fixed remuneration) CEO 127.5 150 CFO 132 150 COO 117 150 Potential maximum STIs will only be awarded in exceptional circumstances where an executive has significantly exceeded their KPIs.
-How is the STI delivered?
-For participants in the STI, 70% of the STI is paid in cash with the balance (30%) delivered as performance rights under the Group's Performance Rights Plan which are eligible to vest at the end of year 3.
-There are no additional performance hurdles.
+How is the STI delivered? performance rights under I, 70% of the STI is paid in cash with the balance (3 the Group's Performance Rights Plan which are e tional performance hurdles.
 What are the STI performance measures?
 KPIs are established each year under a performance review and development system.
 KPIs are designed to measure both financial and non-financial performance.
 The objectives vary according to the role of the executive and typically relate to development, construction, retail management, corporate or strategic targets.
 Non-financial objectives include matters such as health and safety, risk management, compliance, people and culture, sustainability and a range of other matters relevant to the Group's business.
-How is performance against KPIs assessed?
-The actual STI awarded to an executive is determined by reference to the performance of the executive against the agreed KPIs, the corporate performance of the Group and any other aspect of the executive' performance which is considered relevant in the context of the review, including participation in a major corporate or operational project undertaken by the Group in that year.
+How is performance against KPIs assessed? against the agreed KPIs, performance which is cor The actual STI awarded to an executive is determined by reference to the performance of the executive against the agreed KPIs, the corporate performance of the Group and any other aspect of the executive performance which is considered relevant in the context of the review, including participation in a major corporate or operational project undertaken by the Group in that year.
 What are the performance Performance weightings for the Executive KMP are as follows: weightings?
-Role Financial Measures Non-Financial Measures CEO 65% 35% COO 80% 20% CFO 80% 20%
+Role Financial Measures Non-Financial Measures CEO 65% 35% C00 80% 20% CFO 80% 20%